UnrealEngineHTML5/Documentation/Platforms/HTML5/GettingStarted/HTML5GettingStarted.md

 ## HTML5 SDK Setup

 The Unreal Engine 4 (UE4) HTML5 implementation utilizes the [Emscripten](https://github.com/emscripten-core/emscripten) toolchain (originally from [Mozilla](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Emscripten)) to cross-compile UE4's C++ code into WebAssembly (WASM).
 The Community-supported HTML5 platform extension will require this and addtional tools to be manually downloaded, installed and setup before being able to create HTML5 projects.

-Detailed instructions on how to do this are all placed in the [HowTo](../HowTo/README.md) section.

 * * *